Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 Skill has bugger all to do with it.

-So yeah, definitely have a crack if you can afford to and buying the seeds from a reputable Aussie seed supplier is a great way to start.
-I honestly do reckon we are the best choice as we are not wholesale importers selling seeds of an unknown origin and age.
+So yeah, definitely have a crack if you can afford to, and buying the seeds from a reputable Aussie seed supplier like us is a great way to start.
+I honestly do reckon we are the bestest choice as unlike most others we are not wholesale importers or bulk buying re-packagers selling seeds of an unknown origin and age.

 But yeah, if you do fail, take it on the chin and have another crack.